 The Art of Conversation: Promoting Oral Language and Vocabulary Development with Young Children (1-2 hours)

-The National Institute for Literacy tells us that oral language development provides “a critical foundation for reading, writing and spelling” and is in fact the ‘engine of learning and thinking.”
-Presenters from School Literacy and Culture’s mentoring team will share practical strategies for extending everyday conversations with children and show how quality teacher/child interactions promote speaking and listening skills, vocabulary development, and higher level thinking.
+The National Institute for Literacy (2009) tells us that oral language development provides “a critical foundation for reading, writing and spelling” and is in fact the ‘engine of learning and thinking.”
+Presenters will share practical strategies for extending everyday conversations with children and demonstrate how quality teacher/child interactions promote speaking and listening skills, vocabulary development, and higher-level thinking.

 The Magic of Read Aloud (1-2 hours)